isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 Containers need an element type, and expressing that as a template argument is general, reusable, and type safe.
 It also avoids brittle or inefficient workarounds.
-Convention: That's the way the STL does it.
+Convention: That’s the way the STL does it.

 ##### Example